 What are Foundation 'Projects'?

-The ASF have also created specific officer roles with a foundation wide scope:
+The ASF has also created a number of Vice President officer roles with a foundation wide scope in specific policy areas:

 The ASF does not have offices or buildings, it's a virtual entity that exists only on the internet.
 Its only physical existence is the technical infrastructure that enables it to operate.